docksey/QuickDockerWebserver/README.md

 // https://github.com/nginx-proxy/nginx-proxy

-I have a directory on the host machine /websites.
+Create a directory on the host machine /websites.
-Under this directory I keep the local git repos and a single dockerfile.
+Under this directory, you'll keep the local git repos and a single dockerfile.

 ```
 FROM ubuntu